rgera002/Fall-2024-Crystal-Team-CS411W-Website/team_bio.md

 <img src="assets/images/Bio/SolomonAnteneh.jpg" style="width: 150px;">

 Solomon Anteneh is a Computer Science student at ODU.
 He is also a Mechanical/Marine Engineer and currently working as a Service Engineer.
-He enjoy running and being oudoors.
+He enjoys running and being outdoors.

 <br>